rpressiani/java-random-program-generator/README.md

 The implementation is contained in the Runner class.
 We have decided to set a timeout as if the user ask, in the configuration file, for a very high number of classes or interfaces or statements, the generated code could execute for hours.
 Thus the code is launched using a time defined worker that end the computation after the timeout setted in the configuration file has elapsed.

+### Time execution analysis

+We have also implemented a simple timing for the entire program execution.
+At the end of the execution the program will print the statistics for the just finished execution.
+All the time are shown in milliseconds.

 ## Analysis